What is Disability Insurance?

 Many Canadians received benefits from various Covid-19 income benefits like CERB.
 Where would families be financially if the government hadn’t stepped in with company loans and income subsidization plans during the Covid lockdowns.
 We all know many friends and relatives that received these benefits.
-Where would they be financially today if the government benefits were not provided.
 Maybe you received Covid benefits yourself.
 Disability benefits work the same way.
 In the unfortunate event that you lose your job due to accident or sickness you can make a claim and receive benefits.

 When a client owns a business, budgeting, marketing, and risk mitigation are extremely crucial.
 Replacing the owner or a key person may cause severe hardship to the business.
 The last thing a business can afford is paying the key employees income while suffering the loss of revenue to the business.
 The loss of their working contributions will put stress on the business and banking relationships.
 A disability policy is a critical risk management tool for small company owners and self-employed individuals.

 Does Term Life Insurance Cover Disability?